jackjliew/ai-openscale/config-file.md

       subscription_configuration = json.load(fp)
     ```

-The file contains configuration data, an example of which is shown below.
+The file contains configuration data.
+Refer to the following example.
 See the notebook for a complete example of the configuration content.

   ```python
   {'asset': {'asset_id': '0530ab0cd4f4dd5486b19c08df8b6914',